Kuvakaruselli futaajat

 • The rule of thumb is that health stations handle normal cases of fever and flu, prolonged hip and back pain and other long-term problems, prescription renewals and sick leave.

 Health stations are open on weekdays from 8:00 to 16:00.
-The health stations in Nurmes, Lieksa and Kitee are also partly open in the evenings and on weekends, you can check the opening hours at the siunsote.fi website: https://www.siunsote.fi/en/web/english/health-stations-and-emergency-care.
-And you should always call before going to a health station because many issues can be solved over the phone, says Service Manger Johanna Ahvalo.
+The health station in Nurmes is also partly open in the evenings and on weekends, you can check the opening hours at the siunsote.fi website: Health stations and emergency care.
+And you should always call before going to a health station because many issues can be solved over the phone.

 The Siun sote health stations use a call-back service.
 Customers are asked to wait patiently for a call back; waiting patiently is more likely to lead to faster service than calling again.